Specialists in Serious Fraud and Complex Criminal Defence

 Internet communications are capable of data corruption and therefore we do not accept any responsibility for changes made to such communications after their dispatch.
 It may therefore be inappropriate to rely on advice contained in an e-mail without obtaining written confirmation of it.
 We do not accept responsibility for any errors or problems that may arise through the use of internet communication and all risks connected with sending commercially sensitive information relating to your business are borne by you.
 If you do not agree to accept this risk, you should notify us in writing that e-mail is not an acceptable means of communication.

-All telephone and email communication to and from MPR Solicitors LLP are monitored in the interests of maintaining high professional standards.
+All incoming and outgoing telephone and email communication to and from MPR Solicitors LLP are monitored and recorded in the interests of maintaining high professional standards.

 Both you and we are required to comply with legislation intended to combat money laundering and terrorism.
 This legislation, which includes the Terrorism Act 2000 and the Proceeds of Crime Act 2002, also imposes additional obligations on us which may restrict or affect our ability to act for you or continue acting for you if we suspect that money laundering may have been committed or may be intended by any party.
 The effect of these provisions is wide and applies to the proceeds of crime, however small committed here or abroad.